 The February 2023 edition of What’s New in Teams is focused on the launch of Teams Premium.
-Teams Premium is more intelligent, more personalized, and more protected, and includes new features such as Intelligent Recap, Live Translation, Meeting Templates, Branded Meetings, Custom User Policy Packages, Watermarking, Who Can Record, End-to-End Encryption, and Sensitivity Labels for Teams Meetings.
-Teams Premium makes use of new AI features such as Intelligent Recap to improve productivity, and Suggested Files in Chats to find documents to share with colleagues.
+Teams Premium is more intelligent, more personalized, and more protected.
+Additionally, includes new features such as Intelligent Recap, Live Translation, Meeting Templates, Branded Meetings, Custom User Policy Packages, Watermarking, Who Can Record, End-to-End Encryption, and Sensitivity Labels for Teams Meetings.
+Teams Premium also makes use of new AI features such as Intelligent Recap to improve productivity, and Suggested Files in Chats to find documents to share with colleagues.

 Personalized Timeline Markers

 Personalized timeline markers are only visible to the user and call out when a user joined or left a meeting recording or when their name was mentioned.
 Additionally, they are visibile when a screen was shared.

 Live translation is available in Teams Premium.
 Subsequently, providing AI-powered real-time translations in 40 spoken languages for captions in meetings.
 This helps with collaboration challenges, especially when working with people who speak different languages.

 IT admins can create customized meeting templates, such as a client call, brainstorming meeting, or help desk call.
 Thus, automatically including the correct settings and ensuring meetings adhere to company policies.